fahlman/SVELauncher/README.md

 #### The Less Easy, but Better Way

-*In the example below we're going to install a mod named MySuperMod.
-Replace any instance of MySuperMod with the name of the mod you want to install*
+*In the example below we're going to install Content Patcher.
+In the command below replace ContentPatcher with the name of folder of the mod you want to install*

-1. Install MySuperMod mod using the standard procedure in the default Mods folder.
+1. Install the mod using the standard procedure in the default Mods folder.
 2. Open Terminal.app (You're an ol' hack by now).
-3. Enter the following command and tap the return key `ln -s ~/Library/Application\ Support/Steam/steamapps/common/Stardew\ Valley/Contents/MacOS/Mods/MySuperMod ~/Library/Application\ Support/Steam/steamapps/common/Stardew\ Valley/Contents/MacOS/Mods-SVE/`
+3. Enter the following command and tap the return key `ln -s ~/Library/Application\ Support/Steam/steamapps/common/Stardew\ Valley/Contents/MacOS/Mods/ContentPatcher ~/Library/Application\ Support/Steam/steamapps/common/Stardew\ Valley/Contents/MacOS/Mods-SVE/`